bo-peng123/bo-peng123.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](https://www.reddit.com).
+I am Bo Peng (彭博), a final-year Ph.D. student at [Shanghai University of Finance and Economics](https://www.sufe.edu.cn), where I am also a student member of the [Institute for Theoretical Computer Science](https://itcs.sufe.edu.cn).
+I am fortunate to be advised by [Zhihao Gavin Tang](http://zhihaotang.com).

+My research interests lie in theoretical computer science, with a particular focus on online algorithms and algorithmic game theory.
+Additionally, I am interested in the intersection of game theory, optimization, and machine learning.

+Prior to my Ph.D., I earned my Bachelor's degree from the School of Mathematical Sciences at Tongji University, and my Master's degree from the Academy of Mathematics and Systems Science, Chinese Academy of Sciences.

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.